privong/Astronomy/README.md

 # Astronomy

+**NOTE (01 December 2020):** This repository has been archived.
+Any further progress will be in the individual repos described below.
+Most of the "General", "DataAnalysis", and "DataReduction" scripts are probably outdated.

 This contains various astronomy scripts I've written for my data analysis and processing.
 Some of them may be more widely useful.
 However, I provide no guarantee that they will even run, much less provide useable results.